Academic Master

 Summary

-The book is composed of seven chapters in which authors slowly progress towards the end of the decision-making process and provide various approaches to realize the possible causes and effect of this crisis.
+The book is composed of seven chapters in which authors slowly progress towards the end of the decision-making process and provide various approaches to realize the possible causes and effects of this crisis.
 The first chapter is focused on the Rational Actor Model.
 The model describes the Cuban missile crisis as the sole act of a unique actor.
 According to this model, the crisis that shook the world in 1962 was only a result of what rational decisions Presidents Kennedy and Krushev took.
 The second chapter explains the possible reasons for Russian missile deployment in Cuba.
 The chapter provides four possible reasons for this deployment that are; to wage war against America, to defend against American attack, to show nuclear dominance or just because of the influence of bureaucracy.

 Research